DibyenduBarmanOfficial/LSB-Steganography/README.md

 If we want to provide our own decoded filename, then we can do so by using 3rd argument as shown above.

 *Note: The file format must match with the input secret file format.
 Otherwise, an error message will show.

+**For Decrypting Step3->** ./a.out -d stego_img.bmp my_decoded_file.txt -p 1234

+If a passcode is used while encrypting, then we have to provide the correct passcode as shown above.

+After successfully decrypting the process we can check the decoded text file content.
+Here the secret file complete messages will be available inside the decoded text file.